 It is important to raise public awareness of the issues, vilification and the discrimination which results from untruthful reporting, not least because it has its genesis in the time-honoured tradition of Irish self-loathing which begrudges each other’s intelligence.

 Irish history and in particular Irish academic history is in a very bad place.
-Critical thinking skills are almost absent from many university departments and is evident to such an extent that pseudo-history is taught to students.
-Equally, poor standards are evident across the full gamut of academic disciplines which has led multinational companies to blacklist certain Irish third level institutions when hiring graduates.
+Critical thinking skills are almost absent from many university departments and it is evident to such an extent that pseudo-history is taught to students.
+Equally, poor standards are evident across the full gamut of academic disciplines, which has led multinational companies to blacklist certain Irish third-level institutions when hiring graduates.

 The drop in educational standards has led to some of the most ridiculous historical scandals in history.